Practice Gun Safety

 Children as young as 3 years old may be strong enough to pull a trigger.
 Families who choose to have guns in the home must use and store them safely.
 The tips below can help you practice safe gun storage in your home and encourage others to do the same.

-Tips for Firearm Safety
+Tips for Safe Firearm Storage

 - Keep guns unloaded, out of reach and locked — store in a gun safe or lock box or use a trigger lock.